Dental Emergencies in Des Moines, IA

 Keep your avulsed tooth moist.
 When possible, push it back into the socket.
 If it remains moist, we may be able to save it.

 If that is not possible, place the tooth in a glass of milk or water (add a touch of salt).
-Unfortunately, root canal therapy may be required depending upon the root development.
-The duration of time the tooth was avulsed and the way it was handled directly influences the treatment you will receive and how successful we are at saving the tooth.
+Unfortunately, root canal therapy may be required depending on the root development.
+The duration of time the tooth was avulsed and the way it was handled directly influence the treatment you will receive and how successful we are at saving the tooth.

 Toothaches